In recent years, the ketogenic diet has increased in popularity.

 - Tea: 1 burger topped with avocado, wrapped in a large romaine leaf

-Ketones have been shown to aid weight loss and help to improve insulin sensitivity.
-For this reason, many people dealing with prediabetes and diabetes find the diet helps them to maintain a healthier lifestyle and manage their symptoms.
-The diet has also been associated with helping to decrease blood pressure levels in people that are overweight or have type 2 diabetes.
+Ketones have been shown to aid weight loss and help improve insulin sensitivity.
+For this reason, many people dealing with prediabetes and diabetes find that diet helps them to maintain a healthier lifestyle and manage their symptoms.
+The diet has also been associated with helping to decrease blood pressure levels in overweight people or with type 2 diabetes.

-The ketogenic diet can help you to lose weight whilst feeling full and avoiding calorie counting.
-It can be easy to slot into your everyday routine, as you can simply swap your carbohydrates for a ketogenic alternative.
+The ketogenic diet can help you lose weight while feeling full and avoiding calorie counting.
+It can be easy to slot into your everyday routine, as you can swap your carbohydrates for a ketogenic alternative.
 For example, you can replace burger buns with lettuce or mashed potatoes with mashed broccoli.

 There has also been some discussion about its long-term effectiveness.
 Many people regain weight after returning to carbs and find that their weight is not distributed in the same proportions when it does return.
-It's also possible to lose muscle mass, as you’ll typically be eating more fat than protein.
+Losing muscle mass is also possible, as you'll typically eat more fat than protein.

 The ketogenic diet can be suitable for jump-starting your healthy routine and losing weight, mainly if you are concerned about managing prediabetes or diabetes.

 However, it is also essential to remember that with every extreme diet, there can be downsides and side effects if you continue eliminating key food groups over long periods.
 You should always consult a doctor before implementing a new diet, especially if you have diabetes or any other illness affecting your diet.

 If you're looking for a protein powder to enhance your workout whilst following a keto diet plan, explore our range of keto protein powders at Discount Supplements.
 Or, for more products to support your diet, why not browse our complete diet and weight loss collection?